 What Is a Pediatric Orthodontist?

 Pediatric orthodontists undergo further training to offer specialized care.
-They practice orthodontics on children with the aim of addressing dental issues to attain perfect smiles.
+They practice orthodontics on children with the aim of addressing dental issues to attain perfect smiles with a treatment plan.

 What Are the Qualifications to Be a Pediatric Orthodontist?